-19.132.27 Degree of MSc: In order to qualify for the award of the degree of MSc in Research Methods in Psychology a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits of which 120 credits must have been awarded in respect of the dissertation.
+- 19.132.27 Degree of MSc: In order to qualify for the award of the degree of MSc in Research Methods in Psychology a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits of which 120 credits must have been awarded in respect of the dissertation. - 19.132.28 Certificate of Postgraduate Studies: shall be awarded to a candidate who successfully completes all taught components and has attained no fewer than 60 credits but less than 180 credits.